+Locate petroleum-based activities as far away as possible from waters of the State and stormwater inlets or conveyances so that stormwater coming into contact with these activities cannot reach water of the State.
 No fueling, servicing, maintenance, or repair of equipment or machinery should be done within 50 feet of a stream, or within 100 feet of a stream classified for public water supply (PWS) or Outstanding Alabama Water (OAW), or designated as an Outstanding National Resource Water (ONRW) or a sinkhole.

 Only designated entrances should be used for construction access to the site.
 Mud tracked from the site onto streets and roads should be cleaned on a daily basis if needed.
+Only use "dry" methods like sweeping to remove mud from streets.
+DO NOT use water to flush mud from the street.

-Concrete trucks should be allowed to wash only in locations where discharge is appropriately treated to meet applicable regulatory requirements.
+Concrete trucks should be allowed to wash only in locations where discharge is appropriately contained and meets any applicable regulatory requirements.
+All the concrete truck washout or waste discharge on-site must be contained to be properly removed, recycled, or disposed of later.
+Containment can be in the form of metal, vinyl, plastic, or poly lined containers or pits, filter bags, or manufactured products.
+It is best to use proper signage at the concrete washout location.
 It is not permissible to discharge concrete wash directly to streams or storm drains.
 Concrete wash can contain sediment, as well as, alkalinity and chemical additives that could be harmful to fish, stream bottom macroinvertebrates and wildlife.